mortendahl/Docs/feature_evolution.md

 # Feature Evolution Process

-> How does the OpenMined ecosystem develop new features? 🛣📈
+> How does the OpenMined platform develop new features? 🛣📈

 <!-- TOC depthFrom:2 -->